-The main research and surveys conducted in fiscal 2013 are shown in Table 11.
+The main research and surveys conducted in FY2014 are shown in Table 11.

-Table 11: Research and Survey Topics in Fiscal 2013
+Table 11: Research and Survey Topics in Fiscal 2014

-- 1. Review of the guideline for safety and health management method of off-routine work at iron and steel industry - 2.
-Making and distribution risk assessment manual of occupational health (prevention of lumbago at social welfare facilities) - 3.
-Study of method for implementation of effective risk-assessment at specific industry (Home-delivery service business)
+- 1. Review of the guideline for safety and health management method of off-routine work at chemical facilities - 2.
+Making and distribution risk assessment manual of occupational health (prevention measures against heat stroke) - 3.
+Collection of good examples how the communication to be in order to create safe workplaces